Skip to main content

 The permits issued cover the whole weekend.

-15. How are Farley Hill and Chapel Street affected?
+16. How are Farley Hill (the road) and Chapel Street affected?

 They'll be closed on the following days between these hours: